Rizik-Issufo/RoiManagemantSystem/README.md

 # RoiManagemantSystem
-ROI Management System is a software that has multifunction, a commercial system and library system (2in1)
+ROI Management System is a software that has multiple functions, a commercial system and library system (2in1)